-Now that I have a full month of teaching second grade (previously having taught third grade for almost ten years straight), I’m gaining an understanding of how second graders are prepared for third grade.
+Teaching second grade has given me a much better understanding of how second graders are prepared for third grade.
 If you examine the Common Core State Standards for Math, you will see that place value is NOT taught directly in third grade.
-It is left up to first and second-grade teachers to make sure students learn to read and write numbers up to 1,000.
+It is left up to first and second-grade teachers to make sure students learn place value by being able to read and write numbers up to 1,000.

 A PLACE VALUE GAME

 But teaching and learning place value doesn’t have to be boring!
 One thing I notice about second graders compared to third graders is that attention spans are even shorter.
 Another thing is that you have to mix up your teaching game to keep them focused and processing the information.
 They also love to play games!

 LET’S PLAY A GAME!